• +254 (20) 2710051/71/73/75/81 or (0)736 712 864

 Vice Chairperson

-Dr. Komora was previously the General Manager of Human Resources and Administration at the Kenya Ports Authority (KPA), having risen from the position of Head of Human Resources.
+Dr. Komora was previously the General Manager of Human Resources and Administration at the Kenya Ports Authority (KPA), having risen from the position of Head of HR.
 He has also worked at the Kenya Revenue Authority (KRA), where he rose through the ranks from Graduate Trainee to Assistant Commissioner Human Resources.

-Some of his notable achievements include: he played a key role in managing the transition from the Anti-Corruption Police Unit (ACPU) to the Kenya Anti-Corruption Commission (KACC) and midwifed the transition to the now Ethics and Anti-Corruption Commission (EACC).
+Some of his notable achievements include: he played a key role in managing the transition from the Anti-Corruption Police Unit to the Kenya Anti-Corruption Commission and midwifed the transition to the now Ethics and Anti-Corruption Commission (EACC).
+Further, he was also a Member of the National General Wages Council of the Minister for Labour, Social Security and Services under the Labour Relations Act, 2007.

 Anne R. Gitau, MBS